OneDrive/onedrive-api-docs/docs/controls/file-pickers/v8-schema.md

        */
       mode?: "files" | "folders" | "all";
       /**
+       * Set of file extensions or 'item types'.
+       * File extensions should be lower-case and prefixed with a `.`.
+       * Item types should be lowercase and come from the following set:
+       *
+       * - photo
+       * - video
+       * - audio
+       * - folder
+       * - file
+       *
        * @default `['folder']` if `itemTypes` is 'folders', otherwise `[]` */ filters?: string[];